 Knowing what coax cable you need helps you find the ideal cellular booster that suits your needs.
 For some individuals, 75 Ohm works, but others need 50 Ohm.
+But how do you know if 50 Ohm versus 75 Ohm is better for you?
 By better understanding what these are and what Ohm is, you can make finding your ideal booster kit a breeze.
 Discover the differences between 50 Ohm and 75 Ohm to know which is right for you!

 What Are Ohms?